 Client: European Professional Club Rugby (EPCR)

-Project: Develop a communications and public relations strategy through multiple media platforms for the EPCR finals in Edinburgh.
+Project: Developing a communications and public relations strategy for the EPCR Champions and Challenge Cup 2016-2017

 The EPCR is the organiser of the European Rugby Champions Cup, the European Rugby Challenge Cup and the Challenge Cup Qualifying Competition.
 In 2017 the European Rugby Challenge Cup and Champions Cup finals will be staged in Edinburgh, Scotland in April and May.
 The focus of the project will be to develop the communications and public relations strategy through multiple media platforms for the 4 key matches to be played in April and May, primarily focusing on the lead up to the matches.
 The desired targets of the project are to increase tickets sales (compared to the 2015/2016 season), ensure that the digital spectator experience is of its highest standard and improve the image of the EPCR brand over the course of the 4 matches.

 The ISMF is the international governing body for ski mountaineering competitions.
 It was granted 'Full IOC Recognition' in August 2016 and is now member of the International Olympic Committee’s recognized international federations.
 The ISMF's goal is to have ski mountaineering added to the Winter Olympics in Beijing in 2022 and to the Youth Olympics Games in Lausanne in 2020.
 The project objective is to perform both a qualitative and quantitative research study to determine the market size of ski mountaineering.
 The main focus of the study is to identify how many elite/amateur athletes practice ski mountaineering, the geographical distribution of ski mountaineering, the emerging ski mountaineering markets and determine what is the fan base of the sport.

 Project: Retention of young people in organised and competitive sports